 Electronic Notary (by Executive Order)

 On April 6, 2020, Governor Mike Parson issued Executive Order 20-08, suspending a statutory requirement that a Notary Public must conduct the notarization of official documents while the signor personally appears in front of him or her.
-This order was extended until June 15, 2020, by Executive Order 20-10.
+This order was extended until June 15, 2020, by Executive Order 20-10 and then extended further to Aug.
+28, 2020, by Executive Order 20-12.
 The order allows for the use of audio-video technology to complete the personal appearance requirement, protecting the health and safety of Notaries Public across the State of Missouri.
 The minimum standard to meet the personal appearance requirement is described under the “Specifics” section below.